libp2p/docs/content/guides/getting-started/browser-to-browser.md

 Either way, there are several noteworthy things about the connection flow:

 1. There's no prescribed mechanism in libp2p for how the two peers discover each other's multiaddress, also known as **peer discovery**.
-This guide will use a [dedicated GossipSub channel for the application where you publish your own multiaddrs (periodically) similar to mdns](https://github.com/libp2p/js-libp2p-pubsub-peer-discovery/).
+This guide will use a [dedicated GossipSub channel for the application where you publish your multiaddrs (periodically) similar to mdns](https://github.com/libp2p/js-libp2p-pubsub-peer-discovery/).
 PubSub peer discovery works well for demos and guides, but its current design is not battle-tested for production use cases.
 2. Other approaches to Peer routing and discovery include [DHT FIND_NODE query](https://github.com/libp2p/specs/blob/master/kad-dht/README.md#dht-operations), [HTTP Delegated Routing](https://specs.ipfs.tech/routing/http-routing-v1/), and [GossipSub Peer Exchange](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md), though browser peers don't tend to be long-lived enough to appear in the results of the first two.
 3. Since this guide uses a GossipSub channel for peer discovery, the relay node will listen to the discovery topic too, so that it can relay messages between browsers who've yet to establish a direct connection.